 Alan was born in Ijui/RS, located in south Brazil.
 His passion and curiosity about electricity began during his childhood and was amplified during his high school when he joined an Electro-technical vocational school to get further exposure and training in this amazing field.

-Since Alan started his studies to become an electrical engineer in 2006 at Federal University of Santa Catarina (UFSC), he was aware that his academic education would not be satisfactory without practical and in depth research work.
-That is why he joined the Power Electronics Institute (INEP) in his first year as an undergrad student, first as a volunteer and later on received a scientific initiation scholarship.
-That decision guided Alan’s academic life through pursuing his Master’s degree and working in the research and development field until the present day.
+Six months after Alan started his studies to become an electrical engineer in 2006 at UFSC, he joined the research lab INEP where he gained a deeper level of knowledge and hands-on experience in the power electronics field.
+That decision guided Alan’s academic life through pursuing his master’s degree and working in the research and development field until the present day.

 For his master’s degree Alan worked with a three-phase, single-stage and isolated PFC rectifier based on Zeta converter operating in discontinuous conduction mode.
 The goal of the project was to design battery chargers and power supplies for telecommunication systems.
 After the theoretical analysis, he carried out the design and the prototype implementation, which is an activity that Alan truly enjoys.